rubenus/hugo-academic-site/content/authors/ruben-interian/_index.md

     label: E-mail
 superuser: true
 ---
 I am currently a FAPESP Research Fellow at **University of São Paulo**.
-From 2019-2021, I held a Lead Data Analyst position at World Bank Group.
+From 2019 to 2021, I held a Lead Data Analyst position at World Bank Group.

 My research field is Computational Social Science, focusing specifically on studying social phenomena through the analysis of **interaction networks** that reflect the behavior of individuals and groups **on digital platforms**.
 I am particularly interested in empirical analysis and mathematical modeling of online communities' behavior, polarization, radicalization, conflicts, and other similar topics.